 I’ll turn 62 this year.
 Over the past few years, I’ve found myself asking people to repeat themselves because I didn’t understand what they said.
 And lately, I’ve started turning on sub-titles when we’re watching TV – especially if the actors have accents.
 Has that happened to you?

 As some of you know, my first career was in the music business.
 I was a Recording Engineer.
 My hearing has always been really important to me.
 To this day, I make listening to great, well-produced music a priority.
 I have an incredible “Stereo” in my office and I give it a good workout daily.

-On a side note: young people today, who only listen to music on laptop speakers or using cheap in-ear “earbuds” are really missing out.
-Most of them don’t even realize that music is recorded in stereo.
+On a side note: young people today, who only listen to music on laptop speakers or use in-ear “headphones,” like AirPods are really missing out.
+Many of them don’t even realize that music is recorded in stereo.
 It’s one of my pet peeves 😬.

 I’m still a critical listener today, evaluating recordings, production, and sound quality.
 Over the last few years, I’ve started to notice that it’s harder for me to identify some parts of a recording.
 For example, where I used to easily find the rhythm guitar parts, sometimes I really need to turn up the volume and focus really hard to find them!

 All this to say… it’s not unusual, even for those of us on the younger side of Boomerhood, to begin to notice the effects of age on our hearing.
 As unpleasant as hearing aids may sound to us, they can be incredibly helpful.
 For some, they can be life-changing.

 Hearing is one of our most essential senses, but it can be damaged in a number of ways.
 Things like prolonged exposure to loud noises, certain medications, and even natural aging contribute to ear hair cells’ damage, leading to hearing loss.